Reviews

 The first time I heard the $7,000 Wells Audio Headtrip was during my headphone shootout a few years ago.
 It wasn’t until a year later I met the man himself, Jeff Wells, at a SoCal CanJam.
 The Headtrip sounded even better the second time around, especially with the power-hungry Abyss headphones.
 This is most likely due to better sources and cabling but man, I’ve never heard the Abyss sound that good.
 The dynamic power and unmistakable texturing of the music is nothing short of exquisite.
 To cover a show, I usually spend a few minutes here and there but when there’s a Headtrip in front of me, I’ll be taking my time.

 Plenty of time has passed and I was surprised to see something new in 2017.
 Jeff had a new Headtrip Reference connected to the Chord DAVE and the new Abyss Phi headphones.
-My eyes were watering when I saw the $15,000 price tag, but hey probably better investment than $100,000 water.
+My eyes were watering when I saw the $15,000 price tag, but hey probably a better investment than $100,000 water.
 Luckily, I brought my own headphone cables to the show and gave it listen.
 At this point, I felt the output of the Chord DAVE to be sufficient for most headphones and didn’t bother buying a headphone amplifier.
 Most amps veiled the sound in one way or another and it was sufficient enough to drive the Abyss to adequate levels.
 Unfortunately, the Headtrip Reference quickly made me realize how much musical enjoyment I was missing by not powering them with a higher-quality/power amplifier.
 The DAVE wasn’t doing the Abyss justice, at all.
 Just because the DAVE was able to drive the Abyss loud, doesn’t mean it was able to drive them cleanly and accurately.
 The differences were not subtle.

 At this point, I had to know more about this amplifier.
 Jeff Wells was kind enough to send his personal Headtrip Reference (non-production) for review and I twiddled my thumbs while I waited in anticipation.
 Expectations were very high.
 Luckily I received my upgraded Abyss Phi in time for the review.